usbong/newsletters/README.md

 --> <b>Note:</b> By End, output is ready to be published for public use.<br/>
 --> <b>Reminder:</b> System maintenance includes among others:<br/>
 --> corrections in computer instructions, e.g. spelling, computation,<br/>
---> that occur with increasing usage
+--> that become noticeable with increasing usage

 #### 6.1.1.
 [UsbongLikhaApp (mobile)](https://github.com/usbong/usbong_pagtsing); Where is Heaven?: 60 days
 --> <b>Start:</b> 2017-10-21<br/>